kyverno/website/content/en/policies/other/add_volume_deployment.md

 metadata:
   name: add-volume
   annotations:
+    policies.kyverno.io/title: Add Volume to Deployment
     policies.kyverno.io/category: Sample
     policies.kyverno.io/description: >-
-      Sample policy to add a volume and volumeMount.
+      Sample policy to add a volume and volumeMount to a Deployment resource.
+This checks for the presence of an annotation called
+      "vault.k8s.corp.net/inject=enabled" and adds an emptyDir volume using the memory medium.
 spec:
   background: false
   rules: